sof202/ChromBinarize/README.md

 > together where only one bin had a peak, you probably would agree that the
 > combined bin shouldn't have a peak.
 But what about the case where you
 > combine two bins, one with a peak and the other without.
 What should you do
 > then?
-It is better to just avoid this entirely and recall the binarization
+It is better to just avoid this entirely and re-call the binarization
 > script for a larger bin size.

 To learn how the script works (in terms of positional arguments), run the